 One of the most common causes of lynching was the accusation of sexual assault.
 During the 19th and 20th centuries, the myth of the Black male rapist permeated society.
 Academics promoted the field of scientific racism and developed theories to legitimate the claim that Black men were dangerous subhumans predisposed to rape.
-Minstrel shows, racist chromolithography, and early American films embedded the image of the Black male rapist into the American consciousness.
+Minstrel shows, racist chromolithography, and early American films embedded the image of “the Black male rapist” into the American consciousness.

-Despite the overwhelming history of the rape of Black women at the hands of White men, there was an immense societal fear at the mere thought of sexual contact between a Black man and a White woman.
-It was a widely held belief at the time that a White woman couldn't willingly consent to sex with a Black man.
-Any action that could remotely be interpreted as a Black man seeking sexual contact with a White woman was subject to this pervasive fear.
-Something as innocuous as a Black man accidentally bumping into a White woman could result in the accusation of sexual assault.
+Despite the overwhelming history of the rape of Black women at the hands of white men, there was an immense societal fear at the mere thought of sexual contact between a Black man and a white woman.
+It was a widely held belief at the time that a white woman couldn't willingly consent to sex with a Black man.
+Any action that could remotely be interpreted as a Black man seeking sexual contact with a white woman was subject to this pervasive fear.
+Something as innocuous as a Black man accidentally bumping into a white woman could result in the accusation of sexual assault.
 When famed anti-lynching advocate Ida B. Wells asserted that many sexual assault allegations that resulted in lynching were really consensual relationships, a mob burned down her newspaper and threatened to lynch her.

-In 1974, a Coos Bay World newspaper reporter interviewed three men who were boys at the time of the 1902 lynching and provided eyewitness accounts.
+In 1974, a Coos Bay World newspaper reporter interviewed three white men who were boys at the time of the 1902 lynching and they provided eyewitness accounts.
 All three men believed Alonzo Tucker was lynched over a consensual relationship with the woman who accused him of assault.